vcr/vcr/README.md

 * Automatically re-records cassettes on a configurable regular interval to keep them fresh and current.
 * Disables all HTTP requests that you don't explicitly allow.
 * Simple cucumber integration is provided using tags.
-* Known to work well with many popular ruby libraries including RSpec, Cucumber, Test::Unit, Capybara, Mechanize and Rest-Client.
+* Known to work well with many popular ruby libraries including RSpec 1 & 2, Cucumber, Test::Unit, Capybara, Mechanize and Rest-Client.
 * Extensively tested on 7 different ruby interpretters.

 ## Development